 The major in biology provides the graduate with a variety of courses for a diversity of experience in natural science.
 This program includes general biology, botany, anatomy, physiology, genetics, microbiology and research techniques.
 With the basic core biology courses, required supporting chemistry, physics, and mathematics courses and elective biology courses, the biology graduate should be prepared for most university graduate school programs in biology, botany, or zoology or for entrance into medical, dental, or veterinary schools.
 Additional opportunities may be found in employment with various county, state, and federal agencies in health services, environmental control, and the food and drug areas.
 The pharmaceutical and chemical industries additionally provide positions at the baccalaureate level of training in laboratory technician capacity.

-Requirements for BA Major - 50 hours, 2.0 GPA Requirements for BS Major - 70 hours, 2.0 GPA
+B.A.
+Major - 50 hours, 2.0 gpa B.S.
+Major - 70 hours, 2.0 gpa